harshal2451/crypto-traker/README.md

 Certainly!
-Here’s the updated README file that specifies Node.js version 18.17.0 or greater for both the front end and backend.
+Here’s the updated README file that specifies Node.js version 18.17.0 or greater for both the front end and back end.

 ---